Share the story of Easter using these free Homemade Resurrection Eggs this year, and start a new tradition with your little ones.

 You can buy the Complete Kit from Amazon or you can make your own using the directions below.

 Homemade Resurrection Eggs Printables

-Resurrection eggs make it easy to share the biblical Easter story with your little ones in a way that they can easily understand, without some of the more troubling details that they may not be ready to learn about just yet.
+These eggs make it easy to share the biblical Easter story with your little ones in a way that they can easily understand, without some of the more troubling details that they may not be ready to learn about just yet.

 It is really easy to make a simple and easy to understand resurrection eggs craft that kids love to do.

-Resurrection Eggs Story
+The Resurrection Eggs Story Script

-- 3 quarters to represent the 30 pieces of silver that Judas Iscariot received
+- 3 quarters to represent the 30 pieces of silver that Judas Iscariot received.

 - a tiny piece of paper rolled into a scroll to represent Jesus’ prayer in the garden

 - a piece of string, rope or yarn to represent the soldier’s whipping Jesus